-To mitigate the cyber risks associated with cloud services, organizations should look to improve their cyber resilience.
+To mitigate the cyber risks associated with cloud services, organisations should look to improve their cyber resilience.
 An effective cyber resilience strategy should include layered security protection, independent data storage and alternative access routes to key systems like email, for when the worst does occur.

 The cyber resilience strategy should further include a backup and recovery plan.
-This was always a priority for organizations when their systems were on-premises.
+This was always a priority for organisations when their systems were on-premises.
 The fact that data is now in the cloud does not change this.

-Recent Osterman Research titled “Why Your Company Needs Third-Party Solutions for Office 365”, indicates that organizations globally are starting to supplement the service with third-party products to achieve cyber resilience.
-The study found that nearly one-third of organizations implementing Office 365 plan to use third-party solutions that will provide improved security, archiving or other capabilities, rather than relying on what is available natively in Office 365.
+Recent Osterman Research titled Why Your Company Needs Third-Party Solutions for Office 365, indicates that organisations globally are starting to supplement the service with third-party products to achieve cyber resilience.
+The study found that nearly one-third of organisations implementing Office 365 plan to use third-party solutions that will provide improved security, archiving or other capabilities, rather than relying on what is available natively in Office 365.
 In fact, 37% of the typical Office 365 budget in 2019 will be spent on a cheaper plan in conjunction with third-party security, archiving and other solutions.

-Get all the latest news, tips and articles delivered right to your inbox
+Get all the latest news and cybersecurity industry analysis delivered right to your inbox